sy77777en/video_annotation_folk/labels_markdown/cam_motion/camera_centric_movement/tilt_down/index.md

 <h3>📖 Definition:</h3>
-Does the camera only tilt down in the scene?
+Does the camera only tilt downward without any other camera movements?

 <details>
 <summary><h4> Question (Definition)</h4></summary>

-- Does the camera only tilt downward in the scene, without any other camera movements?
+- Does the camera only tilt down in the scene?

 - Does the camera only tilt downward?